cluelessjoe/jooq-flyway-typesafe-migration/README.md

 # jooq-flyway-typesafe-migration

-Doing DB migration in a typesafe, history preserving way, with jOOQ and Flyway.
+Doing DB migration in a type safe, history preserving way, with jOOQ and Flyway.

 ## Presentation